FAQs

 A Request for Expression of Interest (REOI) is when the Ministry of Tourism and the TPEF Board already has funds allocated towards a specific project scope and it is requesting a REOI on the specific project so they on their end can be considered as the executing stakeholder of the specific project

-In what language should project proposals be submitted?
+In which language should Project Proposals be submitted?

 Project Proposals should be submitted in English which is not only the universal language but also the main language used throughout Aruba’s tourism industry

-It also highly likely that the TPEF Board will invite the applicant to give the project pitch presentation to the board and in some cases as well to the Minister of Tourism.
+It also highly likely that the TPEF Board will invite the applicant to give a project -pitch- presentation to the board and in some cases as well to the Minister of Tourism.